Going on holiday with cystic fibrosis

 Every place included on AccessAble has its own access guide, which includes details of parking, entrances and toilets, together with measurements and photographs.
 Information isn’t just about physical access, but covers things that people with visual impairments, hearing impairments, autism, dementia, learning disabilities and mental health issues have all said are important.

-AccessAble currently works in over 100 towns and cities and is always keen for people to get involved.
+AccessAble currently works in over 100 towns and cities and they are always keen for people to get involved.
 This can range from coming along to an event, to becoming a local surveyor.
 AccessAble would love to hear from you if you are interested in finding out more about the work they are doing in your area.
 They are also keen to hear from people who don’t have a AccessAble guide to their area and would like for a AccessAble surveyor to visit their area next.

 The Cystic Fibrosis Trust provides financial support to help people deal with the challenges of living with cystic fibrosis.
 Find out if you're eligible for a holiday grant!